 A partial knee replacement is an alternative to total knee replacement for some patients with osteoarthritis of the knee when the damage is confined to a particular compartment of the knee.
 In the past, partial knee replacement was reserved for older patients who were involved in few activities.
 Now, with better implants and improved surgical techniques, more patients are being considered for partial knee replacement compared with a few years ago.
 About 5% to 6% of patients with arthritic knees are estimated to be eligible for partial knee replacement.

 Up to 30% of the population is believed to have knee osteoarthritis.
 Until age 50, knee osteoarthritis is equally common in men and women.
 After age 50, more women are affected.

 Osteoarthritis is the wearing away of the connective tissue called articular cartilage within the joint.
 Articular cartilage prevents one bone from scraping against another.
 The cartilage acts as a shock absorber in the joint and allows for smooth and stable movement within the joint.
 When the cartilage thins, the joint can inflame and you may feel pain and stiffness in the joint and your range of motion may be limited.

 What is a partial knee replacement?

-In a partial knee replacement, only the damaged part of the knee cartilage is
+In a partial knee replacement, only the damaged part of the knee cartilage is replaced with a prosthesis.

 What are the advantages of partial knee replacement over total knee replacement?